lemuellew/Ghidra-Compiler-Specification-Document/pdf/Compiler Specification.md

 | ------------------------- | ----------------- |
 | \<register> or \<varnode> | One *varnode* tag |

 This is an optional tag that describes where the *return address* is stored, upon entering a function.
 If present, it overrides the default value for functions that use this particular prototype model.
-(See [the section called “”](cspec_specialreg.html#return_address)) It takes a single **varnode tag** describing the storage location.
+(See the section called “\<returnaddress>“) It takes a single **varnode tag** describing the storage location.

 ##### Example 18.